thkukuk/microos-sysext/README.md

 This repository contains several scripts and documentation to create a store for systemd-sysext images to enhance openSUSE MicroOS.

+## Why systemd-sysext images?

+openSUSE MicroOS is an immutable system with a read-only root filesystem.
+Which means, it is not possible without reboot to install additional packages.
+But most of the time the tools required to debug issues are not installed. openSUSE MicroOS has the `toolbox` command for this, which starts a privileged container, in which the necessary tools can be installed without reboot.
+But what if the problem is with the container runtime or the network?
+In this case, the `toolbox` command does not work, too.
+The idea is to provide lightwight images containing the most important tools, which can easly added with [systemd-sysext](https://manpages.opensuse.org/systemd-sysext.8) to the system.

 ## Setup

 The setup to use sysext images consists of two parts: